To recognize the symptoms, first, we need to know the basics of diabetes.

 Urologic Issues

-These issues may occur in men that have the condition because of diabetic nerve damage.
+These issues may occur in men who have the condition because of diabetic nerve damage.
 These include UTIs, i.e., urinary tract infections, overactive bladder, and inability to control urination.

 Talking to a doctor about urologic complications is important.
 Men can diagnose this chronic illness with simple blood tests.
 Investigate the cause of ED, and in that way discover other problems.